 • give a true and fair view of the state of affairs of the company at the year end and profit or loss for the year then ended;

-• have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice or IFRSs as adopted by the European Union if applicable; and
+• have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice, or UK-adopted international accounting standards or International accounting standards in conformity with the requirements of the Companies Act 2006 if applicable; and

 • have been prepared in accordance with the requirements of the Companies Act 2006.

 We also have a statutory responsibility to state in our report whether in our opinion the information given in the strategic report (if any) and the directors’ report for the financial year for which the financial statements are prepared is consistent with the financial statements and the strategic report (if any) and the directors’ report have been prepared in accordance with applicable legal requirements.
 In light of our knowledge and understanding of the company and its environment obtained in the course of the audit, we will also report whether any material misstatements are identified in the strategic report (if any) and the directors’ report.
 In addition, we have a statutory responsibility to report by exception if, in our opinion: